-You probably have encountered the words “hot tub”, “jacuzzi” and “spa” in magazines, blogs or even in some building in your neighborhood.
-To you, these are all probably one and the same thing.
+You probably have encountered the words “hot tub”, “jacuzzi” and “spa” in magazines, blogs, or even in some buildings in your neighborhood.
+To you, these are all probably the same thing.
 To further add to your already confused state of mind, there are also “whirlpools” and “jetted tubs”!
 Imagine all these names for what are generally known as “hot water immersion vessels”.
 Sounds quite threatening, doesn’t it?
-You can set your fear aside though as this article aims to show you the differences and similarities between all that were just mentioned.
+You can set your fear aside though as this article aims to show you the differences and similarities between all that was just mentioned.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.